ZuhairHossain/BRACU_CSE421/README.md

 # BRACU_CSE421 (Computer Networks)

-I have done this course in long time ago in Fall'20 Semester, so there might be changes or I may done mistake as well.
+I have done this course a long time ago in Fall'20 Semester, so there might be changes or I may done mistake as well.
 So, do not copy from here. rather take idea from here to complete your tasks.

 ### *Course Info*